uncenter/uncenter.dev/src/posts/npm-install-everything.md

 We moved to Twitter DMs, and by this time others who saw Trash's tweet wanted to join — [Hacksore](https://hacksore.com/), and Trash himself.
 We came up with a plan to divide the ~2.5m packages into "scoped" groups of packages; a group for packages starting with the letter "a", the letter "b", and the rest of the alphabet, and then the numbers "0" to "9", and finally an "other" category for anything else.
 Since each of these scoped packages would only be a subset of the total, they would easily pass the size limit, and the main `everything` package could just depend on each of these scoped packages.

-{% image "plan-a.png", "A diagram of the core 'everything' package depending on many other scoped packages",  { dark: "plan-a-dark.png" } %}
+{% image "plan-a.png", "A diagram of the core 'everything' package depending on many other scoped packages" %}

 ## Unforseen issues